ODP.NET, Managed Driver supports .NET configuration file-based settings in

 This section can appear only under a

 <version> section.
 The mapping between the different data source aliases and corresponding data descriptors should appear in this section.
+This section is supported by managed ODP.NET only.
 The following is an example.

 <dataSources> <dataSource alias="inst1" descriptor="(DESCRIPTION=(ADDRESS=(PROTOCOL=tcp)(HOST=sales-server)......)))"/> <dataSource alias="inst2" descriptor="(DESCRIPTION= ......)))"/> </dataSources>